 Okay, now that you know the basics of AuthoredUp, let's see how you can use it to preview your LinkedIn post.

-You can make adjustments to your post if you need to, and once you're happy with it, you can publish it.
+You can adjust your post if you need to, and once you're happy with it, you can publish it.

 Here's what that looks like: